At a Glance

 ✨Tip Number 1

-Familiarise yourself with the British Curriculum, especially for A level Physics and GCSE Science.
-This will not only help you in interviews but also demonstrate your commitment to understanding the educational framework you'll be working within.
+Familiarise yourself with the latest developments in Physics education and the British Curriculum.
+This will not only help you during interviews but also demonstrate your commitment to staying current in your field.

 ✨Tip Number 2